The twelve hallmarks of aging

 2. Telomere attrition

-Targeted by: Cardiovascular exercise (associated with longer telomeres in cohort data), stress reduction, adequate sleep, Mediterranean-pattern diet.
-Telomerase reactivation is a more speculative pharmacological target.
+Targeted by: regular cardiovascular exercise (consistently associated with longer telomeres in cohorts), chronic-stress reduction, adequate sleep, Mediterranean-pattern dietary intake.
+Pharmacological telomerase reactivation is a speculative target with substantial cancer-risk concerns.

 3. Epigenetic alterations

-Epigenetic clocks — Horvath, GrimAge, DamAge/AdaptAge — measure biological age via methylation patterns; they're the most rigorous current biomarker of aging.[3][4][5]
+Epigenetic clocks — Horvath, GrimAge, DunedinPACE, DamAge / AdaptAge — read these methylation patterns to estimate biological age, and they're now the most rigorous human biomarkers of aging.[5][6][7][8]

 4. Loss of proteostasis